Most consumers not being turned on by connected home, study finds

 Gartner’s finding that a majority of consumers prefer the (manual) control of standalone, separate devices isn’t so surprising either when you factor in myriad other IoT-related concerns, whether it’s trust/privacy or security/safety…

-As it stands, the ‘I’ in IoT also all too often appears to stand for ‘incompetent‘.
+As it stands, the ‘I’ in IoT also all too often appears to stand for ‘incompetence‘.
 (See, for example, the current glut of tweets demonstrating how the Google Home connected speaker is happily helping to spread fake news… )

 Beyond performance problems with the tech itself, the people who tend to get most excited about remote-controlling their physical environment are typically nerds.
 And nerds are necessarily a sub-group of consumers — albeit, the same sub-group closely involved in coming up with tech concepts to market to consumers in the first place.
 (Which perhaps explains some other recent tech missteps — e.g. overestimated demand for smart watches/wearables.)